 What hasn’t changed is the industry’s focus on sustainability.
 The New Zealand Tourism Futures Taskforce has been set up to lead the thinking on the future of tourism in New Zealand, and create a more sustainable, productive and inclusive tourism system post COVID-19.

-Our goal is to grow the economic value of tourism to New Zealand while enhancing natural and cultural resources, and providing outstanding experiences for visitors and New Zealanders alike.
+At Air New Zealand, our goal to grow the economic value of tourism to New Zealand while enhancing natural and cultural resources, and providing outstanding experiences for visitors and New Zealanders, remains relevant.

 We recognise that genuine sustainable development outcomes are key to ensuring the long-term success of the industry.
-New Zealand boasts some of the most stunning landscapes and natural scenery in the world.
-A mecca of outdoor beauty, our natural landscapes are a key reason why visitors choose New Zealand as a destination.
-As visitor numbers grow it is vitally important we continue to preserve and protect our natural environment.
-It is also crucial that New Zealand's communities and tourism infrastructure are able to keep pace with forecast tourism growth.
+New Zealand boasts some of the most stunning landscapes and natural scenery in the world and it is vitally important we continue to preserve and protect our natural environment.
+It is also crucial tourism benefits our communities.

-Seven key New Zealand organisations, including Air New Zealand, have joined forces to conceive and develop Tiaki – Care for New Zealand, an initiative that actively encourages international and domestic travellers to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.
-Under the banner of Tiaki – Care for New Zealand the group has launched the Tiaki Promise, which outlines what travellers can do to care for New Zealand, travel safely and act as guardians of our land, waterways and oceans.
+Seven key New Zealand organisations, including Air New Zealand, have joined forces to conceive and develop Tiaki - Care for New Zealand, an initiative that actively encourages international and domestic travellers to experience New Zealand in a way that keeps everyone safe, protects our environment, respects our culture and protects the country for future generations.
+Under the banner of Tiaki – Care for New Zealand the group launched the Tiaki Promise and invited all regions and tourism organisations to share the Tiaki Promise with their visitors.
+The Tiaki Promise outlines what travellers can do to care for New Zealand, travel safely and act as guardians of our land, waterways and oceans.
 Read more about the Tiaki Promise.